lollobene/algorand-beaker-auction/README.md

 # G1
 # Goal of the Project
 ## Problem
 Centralised e-auction systems require the auction participants and the seller of the asset to trust the auction manager.
-The e-auction managers may be dishonest and, according to the auction rules, favour or penalise some auction participants.
-A solution to this trust problem, which is requiring the participants to trust a possibly dishonest third party, consists into making blockchain platforms that allow the implementation of smart contracts (such as Ethereum, Algorand,...) the trusted third party.
+The e-auction managers may be dishonest and circumvent the auction rules in order to favour or penalise some auction participants.
+A solution to this trust problem, (which is: requiring the participants to trust a possibly dishonest third party), consists into making blockchain platforms that allow the implementation of smart contracts (such as Ethereum, Algorand,...) the trusted third party.
 In this way the trust do not resides on a centralised third party but on the network of a public blockchain.
 This seems a convincing solution to the trust problem, however, making transactions on blockchain may be quite expensive, moreover the costs may vary through the time according to the price of the native criptocurrencies of the blockchain platforms.